Last Updated on February 27, 2021 by Julia Wilson

 Re-establishing the Chartreux:

-The Chartreux arrived in the USA in 1970, imported by John and Helen Gamon.
+The Chartreux was imported into the USA by John and Helen Gamon in 1970.
 Some of these cats coming from Guerveur lines.
 US breeders worked hard to keep Chartreux lines pure and due to their hard work, Chartreux lines in the US are some of the purest in the world.
-The breed was awarded Championship status with the CFA in 1987.
+The breed was awarded Championship status with the Cat Fanciers Association in 1987.

 The Chartreux remains unchanged from that of the champion Mignonne de Guerveur a female Chartreux named the “most beautiful cat” in a 1931 Paris show.
 This is quite unusual when you look at how other breeds of cat have changed in the past 50 or so years.